 The Policy Advisory Committee fulfils the statutory role of the Education Committee under section 1 of the Osteopaths Act 1993.

 The role of the Policy Advisory Committee is to contribute to the development of Council policy.
 This includes:

-- The standards required for initial registration and appropriate means for assessing those standards. - All matters relating to pre-registration education and training of osteopaths, including the standards of osteopathic practice required for registration.
+• The standards required for initial registration and appropriate means for assessing those standards.